dbanetto/bf-rs/README.md

 * Wraps around the cell value with the range of 0 to 255

-* no more input data
+* When there is no more input data or an error in the input data, the cell will be set to 0

 ## TODO